-When you are connected to a file server as a registered user, you can create and assign access privileges to folders.
+Creating private files When you are connected to a file server as a registered user, you on a file server can create and assign access privileges to folders.
 That is, you designate who can use a folder and what the users can do with its contents.